margo/specification/system-design/specification/margo-devices/device-requirements.md

 > Note: This is not required for a device behind a see-thru gateway.

-All workload hosting devices MUST provide the following components:
+All workload hosting devices MUST provide the following capabilities:

 - At least one supported deployment type
 - At least one supported workload runtime